Beliavsky/Fortran-tools-on-GitHub/README.md

 MPI-3.1 standard from the Argonne National Laboratory

 [ompi](https://github.com/open-mpi/ompi): open source Message Passing Interface (MPI) implementation that is developed and maintained by a consortium of academic, research, and industry partners

+[OpenCoarrays](https://github.com/sourceryinstitute/opencoarrays): supports Fortran 2018 compilers by providing a parallel application binary interface (ABI) that abstracts away the underlying parallel programming model, which can be the Message Passing Interface (MPI) or OpenSHMEM, from sourceryinstitute

 [prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost